 Scope: Although most kitchen remodels replace the cabinets, countertops, and appliances, the scope and cost can vary depending on other items the client wants to include in their renovation.
 Such items may include flooring, lighting, custom backsplash, wallpaper or paneling, and open shelves.

-Most bathroom remodels in Los Angeles are closer to $25,000 for a smaller or secondary bathroom and $40,000 for a larger, master bathroom.
-Let’s break down the total remodel costs, options, designs, and considerations further.
+Most bathroom remodels in Los Angeles cost closer to $25,000 for a smaller or secondary bathroom and $40,000 for a larger master bathroom.
+Let’s break down the total remodel cost, options, designs, and considerations further.

-Bathrooms have more material items than a kitchen, so expenses are more distributed among multiple items like floor tile, shower tile, vanity, shower door, tub, sinks, faucets, shower/tub fixtures, and more.
+Bathrooms require more different materials than kitchens, so expenses are more distributed among multiple items like floor tile, shower tile, vanity, shower door, tub, sinks, faucets, shower/tub fixtures, and more.
 In the case of a bathroom, it’s important to clearly understand and quantify which of these materials are paid for by the contractor versus the homeowner, as this can make a drastic difference between various contractors’ estimates.